absurdtiger/Sieberrsec-CTF-3.0/README.md

 3) Hence you may derive entertainment from this project.
 4) The level of understanding of these writeups fits my own.
 Which is very low.
 The writeups for the challs I can't do/understand are nonexistent for this reason.
 5) This repo will probably be dynamic in that I will likely add things when I reattempt challs in the future.
+6) I also made this to 'get better at github'.
+Pardon if any conventions are broken throughout this repo.

 ## Things you don't have to know but you can
 1. This was one of my "I can't do anything else until I see it materialise" projects where I have creative epiphany in full visualisation and I cannot forgive myself if I never see the possibility come to fruition